 - Details for undergraduate courses

-- Level 3 option in the Political Science and International Relations; Asian Studies; Philosophy, Politics and Economics major sequences
+- Level 3 option in the Asian Studies major sequence

 - Level 3 elective

 The academic objectives of the unit are to (1) develop knowledge and understanding of key theories of political change and democratic transition; (2) evaluate theoretical debates about the causes, processes and prospects of democracy in the Asian context; (3) develop an appreciation of the variety of political cultures in the Asian region and the multiple paths of democratisation; (4) develop knowledge of specific states and societies experiencing democratic transitions; (5) improve interpersonal and communication skills; and (6) develop the ability to conduct independent research utilising a variety of sources.

 - Unit Coordinator(s)